edamla/mediterraneanagency/_books/2021-09-01-the-effects-of-esma-on-humans-mercy.md

 # For adding excerpt add <!--more--> and break the line
 ---
-A modern life philosophy based on selfish emo- tions dominates today.
-From the countless inci- dents we reluctantly witness on news programs, it’s evident that this philosophy doesn’t align with the human spirit.
+A modern life philosophy based on selfish emotions dominates today.
+From the countless incidents we reluctantly witness on news programs, it’s evident that this philosophy doesn’t align with the human spirit.
 However, as descendants of a tradition that hesitates even to harm an ant, we